 One of our goals at the The Adventure Junkies is to help educate you to make the right decisions when it comes to choosing spearfishing gear.
 In this guide, we will show you why you need a specific spearfishing mask, what to look for in a mask and our selection of the best models of the year.

-For more of our top freediving and spearfishing gear recommendations, check out these popular articles:
+For more of our top spearfishing gear recommendations, check out the Best Spearfishing Wetsuits.